Where to shop zero waste in Sydney

-If you live in Sydney, there’s a decent number of shops where you can refill your nuts, grains, seeds, beans, spices, cooking liquids, baking ingredients and more.
-Some of the shops listed below cater to the Zero Waste lifestyle more fully by offering a selection of packaging free cleaners, soaps and shampoos.
+If you live in Sydney, there are many places to refill your nuts, grains, seeds, beans, spices, cooking liquids, baking ingredients and more.
+Some of the shops below offer a selection of packaging free cleaners, soaps and shampoos too.
+Not all of those I’ve included are bulk concept stores, but I’ve included those that offer those few useful things that make life a little less packaged.

-The Source Bulk Foods started in Byron Bay and has expanded to 20+ locations and counting.
-They offer 400 bulk reasons to visit, including food, home and laundry.
+The Source offers 400 bulk reasons to visit, including food, home and laundry.
 Highlights are their range of native Australian bush foods, spices, local and organic options for most whole foods, plus a personal care range that includes magnesium chloride flakes, bentonite clay, and activated charcoal.

 Naked Foods | nakedfoods.com.au

-You’ll find basic and specialty flours, grains and cereals, dried fruit, spices, nuts, snack foods, oils and vinegars.
+You’ll find basic and specialty flours, grains and cereals, dried fruit, spices, nuts, teas, snack foods, oils and vinegars.
 Mostly organic.
 Also try their unpackaged soaps for home, body and laundry.
-For DIYers, they carry bentonite clay, activated charcoal and xylitol.
-In Sydney, visit Bondi Junction, Newtown, or Cronulla.
+For DIYers, many locations carry bentonite clay, activated charcoal and xylitol and some carry liquid castile soap, beeswax and candellila wax, jojoba and argan oils, shea butter and a few other goodies.

 Harris Farms | www.harrisfarm.com.au